tmandzak/CarND-Vehicle-Detection-P5/writeup.md

 \*H(LS) means L and S layers of HLS, H(S)V means S layer of HSV and so on.

-Since YCrCb let achieve the highest accuracy I've chosen it for image conversions before features extraction.
+Since YCrCb let achieve the highest accuracy I've chosen it for image conversion and the next step was to tweak input parameters just mentioned based on the same approach: